Glossary

 - Bare-metal Rust:

-.
-Also called curly brace, they delimit blocks. - build:
+{and}.
+Also called curly brace, they delimit blocks.

 - call: